JuliaML/LossFunctions.jl/docs/losses/interface.rst

 Maybe the more interesting aspect of loss functions are their derivatives.
-In fact, most of the popular learning algorithm in ML, such as gradient descent, utilize the derivatives of the loss in one way or the other during the training process.
+In fact, most of the popular learning algorithm in Supervised Learning, such as gradient descent, utilize the derivatives of the loss in one way or the other during the training process.

 To compute the derivative of some loss we expose the function :func:`deriv`.
 It supports the same exact method signatures as :func:`value`.
-Note that we always compute the derivative in respect to the predicted output, since we are interested in which direction the output should change.
+It may be interesting to note explicitly, that we always compute the derivative in respect to the predicted ``output``, since we are interested in deducing in which direction the output should change.

 .. function:: deriv(loss, target, output)